Documentation

 • Close unused tabs: Free up browser memory for better performance

-• Use supported browsers: Chrome 86+ or Edge 86+ on laptop/desktop
+• Use supported browsers: latest Chrome or latest Edge on laptop/desktop

 • File size awareness: Files ≤50MB are fully editable; >50MB show read-only preview